gamaral/rpi-buildroot/README.md

 Deploying
 ---------

-### Script
+### Flash

-I've added a script that can automatically flash your sdcard, you simply need to point it to the correct device node, confirm and you're done!
+Flash output/images/sdcard.img onto an SD card with "dd" as root:

-**Notice** you will need to replace *sdx* in the following commands with the actual device node for your sdcard.
+**Notice** you will need to replace *sdX* in the following commands with the actual device node for your sdcard.

-    # run the following as root (sudo)
-    board/raspberrypi/mksdcard /dev/sdx
+	dd if=output/images/sdcard.img of=/dev/sdX

 ### Manual